 Led by resident archaeologist Abi Gray

 Nestled amidst the rolling hills of the South Hams countryside is Shilstone House, a family home with a remarkable and extensive history.
 The site, in the parish of Modbury in South Devon, contains an array of architectural and archaeological features representing almost 6000 years of human endeavour.
 At the heart of the site is Shilstone House, a former Domesday manor which overlays evidence of late prehistoric occupation.
 Formal gardens surround the dwelling and include lawns, terraces and a medieval walled garden as well as the only known seventeenth century Italianate water theatre and associated water gardens in the UK making the site nationally important.

 This guided tour of Shilstone House and grounds will last approximately one hour and thirty minutes and will be followed by a cream tea at the Devon Rural Archive.
 Guests will explore the history of the site through its surviving archaeology and rare architectural features before seeing the results of a near fifteen year project to restore the house.
 There will also be a chance to view artefacts from the site in the exhibition gallery.

-Tickets are £15 (includes a cream tea) and booking is essential.
+Tickets are £15 (includes a tea and cakes) and booking is essential.

 Payment may be made in cash, by cheque payable to 'The Fenwick Charitable Trust', or by card over the telephone and using our online terminal.
 When requesting tickets via email, please include your name, your telephone number and the number of tickets you require.
 You will receive a unique link to the online payment terminal to submit your details.
 Payments are non-refundable.